Electric potential difference and the electromotive force

 Electric potential difference of a conductor

-If two charged conductors touch or are connected with wire and one of them conductor ( A ) has electric potential higher than the other conductor ( B ) , Electric energy ( in the form of electric current ) will flow from ( A ) to ( B ) until their electric potential become equal .
+If two charged conductors touch or are connected with a wire, where conductor (A) has electric potential higher than the other conductor (B), Electric energy (in the form of electric current) will flow from (A) to (B) until their electric potential becomes equal.

 Potential difference ( V ) = Work ( W ) / Amount ( quantity ) of electricity ( q )

 1 Volt = 1 Joule / 1 Coulomb

 The volt is the potential difference across two terminals of the conductor on doing the work of one joule to transfer the quantity of charge of one coulomb, The joule is the amount of work done by the force of one Newton to move the object through a distance of one meter.

 The electromotive force

 The electric source (the electric cell or the battery) acts as a pump to maintain a continuous flow of the electric current in the electric circuit, The power of this electric source is known as the Electromotive force (e.m.f.).

 Electromotive force (e.m.f.) is the potential difference between the two poles of the battery when the electric circuit is open (no current passes through the circuit), The measuring unit of the e.m.f. is the Volt.

 The apparatus used in measuring the potential difference and the (e.m.f.) is called the voltmeter and it is given by the symbol V in the circuit, the voltmeter is connected in parallel between the two terminals of the conductor to measure the potential difference in a closed circuit.

 The voltmeter is connected in the electric circuit in parallel between the poles of the dry cell or the battery to measure the electromotive force (e.m.f.) of the battery in an open circuit.